DevExpress-Examples/web-forms-dashboard-save-dashboards-to-database/Readme.md

     Returns a list of IDs and Captions of dashboards available in the data storage.
 - [SaveDashboard](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IDashboardStorage.SaveDashboard(System.String-System.Xml.Linq.XDocument))

-    Updates the dashboard with new settings by its id.
+    Saves the specified dashboard with new settings to the dashboard storage.
 - [AddDashboard](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IEditableDashboardStorage.AddDashboard(System.Xml.Linq.XDocument-System.String))

    Saves a dashboard definition and its caption to the data storage and returns the ID of the new saved dashboard.

-Additionally, this example contains an SQL file ([SavedDashboards.sql](./CS/SavedDashboards.sql)), which can be used to recreate a database used in this example on your side.
-Do no forget to update the connection string in the **Web.config** file to make it valid in your environment.
+Additionally, this example contains an SQL file ([SavedDashboards.sql](./CS/SavedDashboards.sql)) that can be used to recreate a database used in this example.
+Update the connection string in the **Web.config** file to make it valid in your environment.

 ## Documentation